marklogic-community/grove-core-react-components/README.md

 #### Providing a custom detail page

-<DetailView /> accepts a `template` attribute that will override the default template when a document is successfully retrieved.
+<DetailView /> accepts a `template` prop that will override the default template when a document is successfully retrieved.
 It gets passed all the props that <DetailView /> itself received.
 Typically, you will write a React component to render those props as desired.
 It can then be passed to <DetailView /> like so:

     <DetailView template={myCustomDetailComponent} />